JakuWorks/Projects/Small/(UNF) WindowsCustomStartup (.ps1 .bat .ahk)/Assets/README.md

-The assets folder is used for the installation.
+The assets folder is used for the installation. <br>
-Despite the name, RequiredForUpgradedStartup-ToCopy isn't actively used.
-It gets copied to WindowsCustomStartup Folder and renamed to RequiredForUpgradedStartup after installation.
+Despite the name, RequiredForUpgradedStartup-ToCopy is only used for the installation.
+Its files / it is copied and renamed during the installation.